smartstream-tv/pulumi-aws-toolbox/README.md

 The following things happen under the hood:
 - By default assets are loaded from S3.
+- HTTPS handled by CloudFront, using a free HTTPS certificate from AWS.
 - DNS records are created in Route53.
 - Automatically handles URL rewrites, so that when the user loads example.com/product, it will internally load product/index.html from S3.
 - Efficient caching.
 The cache-control response header is set automatically to force the browser to re-validate resources before it can use them.
 If you have assets that never change, configure them with "immutablePaths".